An Urgent Warning

 [Photo by Traworld Official on Unsplash]

-It is not coincidental that Jesus located this warning at the start of his Discourse.
+It is not coincidental that Jesus located this warning at the start of his Olivet Discourse.
 The greatest threat to his followers is from deceivers, not persecution, poverty, or trials and tribulation.
 The ability to identify deception is far more critical than knowing the times and seasons of Christ’s “

 Jesus began with a warning: “Beware lest anyone deceive you.”
 Liars and charlatans will come in his name and “deceive MANY.”
 Likewise, “MANY false prophets” will appear among his followers, not just a few, targeting the “elect” of God.
 In the passage, the stress is on the Greek term translated as “many” - (Matthew 24:4-11, 24:23-24, 24:26).